Note: This is a guest post by Sowjanya Kodiganti. The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

 There is an extensive library collection.
 In these libraries, you can choose different modules according to your needs.
 The developer can add additional functions without additional code.
 For example, when writing a web application, you can use modules for web services, Internet protocol, mathematics, string operations, control of the operating system interface, etc.

 #5.
 Open-source frameworks

-Tools such as PyQt, PyJs, PyGUI, Kivy, PyGTK, and WxPython can be used to develop a graphical desktop user interface.
+You can use PyQt, PyJs, PyGUI, Kivy, PyGTK, and WxPython to develop a graphical desktop user interface.
 And so on.
-Additionally, you can use PyGame, Kivy, and other Python libraries to develop browser-based games.
+Additionally, you can use PyGame, Kivy, and other Python libraries to create browser-based games.

-The best part of Python is that you can use it to automate boring tasks and make your life a lot easier.
+The best part of Python is that you can automate tedious tasks and make your life a lot easier.
 For example, you can use Python to automatically send emails with attachments such as PDFs, images, and other documents.
-So, if you are a digital marketer, you can automate the outreach process to focus on other important tasks.
+So, if you are a digital marketer, you can automate the outreach process to focus on other essential tasks.

 Organizations that use Python:

 Python is undoubtedly a 21st-century programming language.
 Many start-ups and even large companies use Python as their primary programming language.
 If you want to stay strong in this industry, then you should choose Python, as it is considered the language of the future